Conrad Martens: Life and work

 Conrad Martens' father, J. C. H. Martens, was an Austrian-born merchant who originally came to London as Austrian Consul.
-Conrad was born in 1801 at Crutched Friars near Tower Hill and after his father's death in 1816 determined to pursue a career as an artist studying landscape painting under the prominent watercolourist Copley Fielding.
-His two brothers, John William and Henry were also artists.
+Conrad was born in 1801 at Crutched Friars near Tower Hill.
+After his father's death in 1816, he determined to pursue a career as an artist studying landscape painting under the prominent watercolourist Copley Fielding.
+His two brothers, John William and Henry, were also artists.

 In 1832 Captain Blackwood of HMS Hyacinth asked him join his three-year cruise to India as a topographical artist.
-In Montevideo near the end of 1833 he heard Robert FitzRoy, captain of HMS Beagle, who was employed in surveying the Straits of Magellan, wanted to engage an artist to replace the ship's artist Augustus Earle who had fallen ill.
-In this way he joined the second voyage of HMS Beagle and stayed on board for some two years, until the schooner which accompanied them was paid off and the officer who had command of her returned to HMS Beagle, meaning there was no longer room for Martens.
-While on board Martens struck up a lifelong friendship with Charles Darwin who was taking part in the expedition as a self-financing gentleman naturalist and companion to the captain.
+In Montevideo near the end of 1833, he heard Robert FitzRoy, captain of HMS Beagle, who was employed in surveying the Straits of Magellan, wanted to engage an artist to replace the ship's artist Augustus Earle, who had fallen ill.
+In this way he joined the second voyage of Beagle and stayed on board for some two years, until the schooner which accompanied them was paid off and the officer who had command of her returned to Beagle, meaning there was no longer room for Martens.
+While on board Martens struck up a lifelong friendship with Charles Darwin, who was taking part in the expedition as a self-financing gentleman naturalist and companion to the captain.

-Martens left the Beagle at Valparaiso in the second half of 1834 and took passage to Tahiti, and many of the South Sea islands, including New Zealand, before arriving in Sydney 1835.
-Martens arrived in the colony with a valuable collection of sketches which he at first intended to take back to his friend Blackwood in India, but finding his pictures were appreciated in Sydney he found constant employment and decided to remain.
+Martens left Beagle at Valparaiso in the second half of 1834 and took passage to Tahiti and many of the South Sea islands, including New Zealand, before arriving in Sydney 1835.
+Martens arrived in the colony with a valuable collection of sketches, which he at first intended to take back to his friend Blackwood in India, but finding his pictures were appreciated in Sydney, he found constant employment and decided to remain.

 He went on to become one of the most proficient, prominent and prolific landscape artist in the colony.
 Beagle arrived in 1836, and Darwin and Captain Fitzroy commissioned a number of paintings from Beagle's voyages in Tierra Del Fuego and the Pacific.
 Other large commissions followed, and in 1837 some of Martens' Australian watercolours were exhibited at the Royal Society in London.
 In 1839, however, a drought triggered an economic recession which was to last until the 1850s, and commissions became increasingly difficult to acquire.
-In the 1840s he turned to lithographs, which allowed him to sell the same work many times over – his View of Sydney from the North Shore was especially popular.
+In the 1840s he turned to lithographs, which allowed him to sell the same work many times over; his View of Sydney from the North Shore was especially popular.

 Conrad Martens married Jane Carter, of Welsh heritage and the only child of William and Jane Carter at St James Church, Sydney, on 9 March 1837.
-Jane's father, a private barrister and First Master in Chancery of the Supreme Court of New South Wales had purchased one of Martens' paintings, View of Tahiti in September 1836.
+Jane's father, a private barrister and First Master in Chancery of the Supreme Court of New South Wales, had purchased Martens' painting View of Tahiti in September 1836.